Superior Defender Gundam Force: Video games

-Two games have been released based on the show: a side scrolling platform game for the Game Boy Advance (GBA), a 3D action adventure game for the PlayStation 2.
+Two games have been released based on the show: a side scrolling platform game for the Game Boy Advance (GBA) and a 3D action adventure game for the PlayStation 2.
 The GBA game retells the story of the first 26 episodes of the show and allows players to play as either Captain Gundam, Bakunetsumaru, or Zero the Winged Knight.
 Characters can be switched at any time (for the cost of one bar from the special attack meter) and players need to use each character's strengths to successfully complete the game.

 The PS2 title was a much grander affair, presenting a brand new story.
 The mysterious Dimensional Halo appears in Neotopia and creates mirror versions of Neotopia, Lacroa and Ark.
 The Gundam Force are forced to battle their way through these copy dimensions and even face their own evil doppelgangers to reach De Scar Road and defeat the Dimensional Halo.
 Each Gundam Force member has a variety of new forms they can achieve including one super secret form for each which can only be unlocked by a code.
 The code was presented on a Japanese trading card and eventually filtered to the Western fandom.
 The game eventually allows the player to play as a Zako soldier.

 The Dimensional Halo and its minions were based on the weapons of the Zanscare Empire in Victory Gundam.
 The game also features further references to the earlier UC, FC and AC timeline in the form of new villains to populate the mirror dimensions.

 The second track used in the series' closing credits, Kokoro Odoru by nobodyknows+, featured in the 2005 Nintendo DS rhythm action game Osu!
 Tatakae!
 Ouendan.